emitter-io/emitter/deploy/k8s/gcloud/README.md

-# Deploying Emitter with Kubernetes on DigitalOcean
+# Deploying Emitter with Kubernetes on Google Cloud

 This directory contains Kubernetes configuration files which can be used to deploy an [production-grade cluster of emitter](https://emitter.io) on Google Cloud's Kubernetes (GKE).